mattscilipoti/gyst/_posts/2011-05-27-happy-birthday-mom.md

 The die is cast.
 I released gyst to [rubygems (v 0.0.2)](https://rubygems.org/gems/gyst) and emailed my friends and family.

+Frankly, when I reviewed everything, my first thought was "is that all?" :)
+Then, I realized that it was only evening hours, I had learned a lot about aruba, jekyll, and the stuff blogs are made of, and
+I had recorded it all.
+More respect for Strom.

 Onward to DbNull.

 ---